 - Bring to a boil over medium-high heat, then reduce heat to medium-low and simmer, stirring occasionally, until sauce thickens and cranberries have burst, about 15 minutes.

-- Cover with plastic wrap and refrigerate for at least 8 hours or up to overnight.
+- Let cool to room temperature; then refrigerate for at least 8 hours or up to overnight.

 NOTE: If you prefer a sauce with a smoother texture, transfer the cranberry mixture to a food processor or blender after cooking, and pulse until sauce is to desired texture.